 Hile was President of the Chicago Chapter of MPI in 1993-1994, and a member of the Greater Midwest Chapter of PCMA, where he will be going onto the Board of Directors in 2010.
 Hile has also been a member of Association Forum of Chicagoland since working here in Chicago.

 As a native of Columbia City, Indiana, Hile graduated Ball State University with a B.S. in Education, and then achieved an M.S. in Education from National College of Education in Evanston.

-Myron “Mike” S. Levy, CHA, adjunct professor, teaches at the undergraduate and graduate levels.
+Myron “Mike” S. Levy, CHA, adjunct professor since 1999, teaches at the undergraduate and graduate levels.
 Mr. Levy specializes in areas such as sales and marketing, advanced marketing for hotels, human resources for the hospitality industry, management systems, hotel operations, tourism management and facilities.

 Mr. Levy has been active as a leader in the hotel industry for over forty years.
 Among his many hotel assignments, Mr. Levy served as the opening General Manager at what is now the O’Hare Hilton, ran the famous Ambassador West Hotel and spent 18 years as Vice President and General Manager of the Midland Hotel, which he helped transform into a Chicago institution.
 Since retiring from the day-to-day operations of running a hotel, Mr. Levy has served in a consulting capacity.